NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Spells/A/Adaptive Ablation.md

     desc: "1 minute"
 abilities_mid:
   - name: ""
     desc: "**Trigger** You take acid, cold, electricity, fire, or sonic damage.\n* * *\n\nYou shift yourself to adapt to the mystical wavelengths of the energy damage, protecting yourself from further harm.
-You gain resistance 5 to the triggering energy type; you gain this resistance after you take the triggering damage, so it applies only to future damage you take during the duration.\n\n[[Spell Effects/Spell Effect_ Adaptive Ablation|Spell Effect: Adaptive Ablation]]\n* * *\n\n**Heightened (+2)** Increase the resistance by 5."
+You gain resistance 5 to the triggering energy type; you gain this resistance after you take the triggering damage, so it applies only to future damage you take during the duration.\n\n[[Spell Effects/Spell Effect_ Adaptive Ablation|Spell Effect: Adaptive Ablation]]\n* * *\n\n**Heightened (+2)** The resistance increases by 5."
-sourcebook: "_Pathfinder Lost Omens: Gods & Magic_"
+sourcebook: "_Pathfinder Lost Omens Divine Mysteries_"
 ```